noob4ik/tutorials/dice-game/README.md

 - `bet` - makes a bet with `player_id`, `guess`, `bet_amount`, returning an outcome and a player's balance.
 - `get_player_balance` - returns the balances for the player specified by `player_id`.

-At first, we need to create a `GameManager` instance.
-It should be global, because the game state should be persisted between calls.
+We need to create a `GameManager` instance to store a game state.
+As the game state should be persisted between calls, `GameManager` should be a global variable.
 Since Wasm environment is single-threaded, `thread_local!` macro is used here for the global state storage.

 ```Rust
 thread_local! {